Looks like something didn't work quite right. Please reload this page.

 Photo of restaurant Forbidden Duck Singapore in Marina Bay, Singapore

-Forbidden Duck Singapore is not bookable via Quandoo yet.
+Forbidden Duck Singapore is not bookable via Quandoo.
 To make a reservation, contact the restaurant using the details below.
-Checkout the opening hours first and bear in mind that if you reserve ahead, you won't have to wait in line.

 About Forbidden Duck Singapore